jerhemy/scheduling-microservice/README.md

 ## Scheduling API

-DaySmart Scheduling API providing functionality to other services.
+Initial Proof of Concept for a Scheduling API providing functionality to other services.

 ### Information